-Human immunodeficiency virus (HIV) lymphomas, diffuse large B-cell lymphoma (DLBCL), Central Nervous System lymphomas (PCNSL), Burkitt lymphoma (BL), primary effusion lymphoma (PEL), plasmablastic lymphoma (PL), and Hodgkin lymphoma (HL), combination antiretroviral therapy (CARTs).
+Human immunodeficiency virus (HIV) lymphomas, diffuse large B-cell lymphoma (DLBCL), central nervous system lymphomas (PCNSL), burkitt lymphoma (BL), primary effusion lymphoma (PEL), plasmablastic lymphoma (PL), hodgkin lymphoma (HL), combination antiretroviral therapy (CART).

 Department of Biomedical and Clinical Sciences Luigi Sacco, University of Milan, Luigi Sacco Hospital Milan, Milan, Department of Biomedical and Clinical Sciences Luigi Sacco, University of Milan, Luigi Sacco Hospital Milan, Milan, Department of Biomedical and Clinical Sciences Luigi Sacco, University of Milan, Luigi Sacco Hospital Milan, Milan, Infectious Diseases Unit, Hospital Health Direction, IRCCS Policlinico San Donato, San Donato Milanese, Milan